schan11/project02/README.md

 ## Bugs (so far):

-- Issues with recording card number and dining info (but no issue when modifying account)
 - Not really a bug, but when the customer enters a random value or symbol not on the menu, an error is not reported
 - Following this issue, each invalid order charges $4.00